How to Introduce a Cat into Your Home

 Visit your cat regularly and bond with them.
 During the first few days or weeks, spend quality time with them.
 Offer them treats, toys, and gentle petting if they seem interested.
 Give them a variety of foods, both canned and dry, and take note of which ones they prefer and whether they have an adverse reaction to any.
 Play with your cat using interactive toys, such as a wand, feather or laser pointer, to stimulate their natural instincts, provide fun and exercise, and build trust.
 Avoid loud noises or sudden movements that might scare your cat.
 Remember that every cat is different and some may take longer than others to warm up to you.

 Introduce your cat to other pets gradually.
 If you have other pets in your home -- especially dogs or other cats -- you should introduce them to your new cat slowly and carefully.
-Keep them separated at first and let them get used to each other’s scent by swapping bedding or toys.
+Keep them separated at first and let them get used to each other’s scent by swapping bedding, toys or a towel.
 Then, let them see each other through a baby or pet gate or a cracked door and reward them with treats or praise for being calm and curious.
 Finally, let them meet face-to-face under your supervision and intervene if there is any sign of aggression or fear.

 Expand your cat’s territory gradually.
 Once your cat seems comfortable in their safe room and with other pets, you can start to let them explore the rest of the house slowly.
 Open the door of their room and let them come out when they are ready; don’t force them to go anywhere they don’t want to go.
 Let them roam around at their own pace and follow their lead.
 Make sure they have access to their safe room at all times in case they want to retreat.
 Until you are fully confident in your cat’s behavior around the house, confine them to the safe room when you go out.